pattern

 lacking sufficient circulation of fresh air

-Ex: In space , astronauts experience the sensation of being in airless environment outside their spacecraft .
+Ex: In space , astronauts experience the sensation of being in an airless environment outside their spacecraft .

 daily words